mike-french/myrex/README.md

   can be implicit 1-based integers or explicit label strings for named groups.
 * `:none` - no captures are returned, except the key `0` for the whole string.

+Note that `:capture` options are built into the NFA, so batch runtime options can only further restrict the compiled option.
+The compiled option `:all` gives complete freedom to the runtime option.
+The compiled option `:none` means the runtime option will be ignored.

 `:return` the type for group capture results:
 * `:index` (default) - the raw `{ position, length }` reference into the input string.
 * `:binary` - the actual substring of the capture.

+Note the whole string at capture key 0 is always returned as a string, never a reference `{0,length}`.

 `:dotall` (boolean, default `false`) - force the _any character_ wildcard `.` to include newline `\n`.